zcy1024/sui-move-bootcamp/I4/README.md

 # [I4]: Sword trading

+## What You Will Learn

+In this section, you will learn how to implement a marketplace for NFTs using the Kiosk standard in Move.
+You will:

+- Create a collection compatible with Kiosk trading
+- Implement listing and sale logic using Kiosk primitives
+- Handle secure transfers and purchases of NFTs between users
+- Understand the structure and flow of a decentralized marketplace on Sui

+By the end, you will be able to build and test a basic NFT marketplace with trading logic in Move.

 In this section we will work with the implementation of a marketplace for trading Swords using Kiosk.

 ## Sword Contract